-Since 2012, with the support of the Programme for Women Professors I (2010-2015) and II (2015-2020) of the Federal Government and the Länder, and on the basis of the Excellence Initiative, it has been possible to establish and successfully realise key measures to promote equality and diversity.
+Since 2012, with the support of the Programme for Women Professors I (2010-2015) and II (2015-2020) from the German federal government and federal states, and on the basis of the Excellence Initiative, it has been possible to establish and successfully realise key measures to promote equality and diversity.

-Let us use this momentum to provide a further boost to equality and equal opportunities.
+Let us use this momentum to together provide a further boost to equality and equal opportunities.